hazemzidan4545/Super-Mario-Object-Detection-and-Path-Planning/README.md

+---

 #  Super Mario Game Planner using YOLOv8 & OpenCV
-Super Mario Path Planning from images

----

-# 🕹️ Super Mario Game Planner using YOLOv8 & OpenCV

 A Python-based project that uses **YOLOv8** for object detection and **path planning algorithms** to help Mario collect all coins and reach the castle on a 13×11 grid.
 The project simulates intelligent gameplay planning based solely on visual input.

 ---

-## 📸 Project Overview
+##  Project Overview

 This project takes an **input image** of a Mario game scene and performs the following: